 A minor eyelid twitch is often associated with lifestyle factors such as stress and alcohol.
 It can also result from irritation of the surface of your cornea or the membranes that line your eyelids (conjunctiva).

 Benign essential blepharospasm begins with nonstop blinking or eye irritation.
 As it gets worse, you may be more sensitive to light, get blurry vision, and have facial spasms.
-In serious cases, the spasms can become so intense that your eyelids stay shut for up to several hours.
+In severe cases, the spasms can become so intense that your eyelids stay shut for several hours.
 Researchers believe it results from a mix of environmental and genetic factors.
 Although the condition is usually random, it sometimes runs in families.

 A hemifacial spasm is rare.
 It involves both the muscles around your mouth and your eyelid.
 Unlike the other two types, it usually affects only one side of the face.
 Most often, the cause is an artery pressing on a facial nerve.